feststelltaste/wardley-maps-audiobook/docs/about.md

 The audiobook builds upon Andrew Harmel-Law work.
 He converted Simon Wardley's blog posts from medium.com to Asciidoc.
 See his GitHub repository for more information: <https://github.com/andrewharmellaw/wardley-maps-book>

+Please note that this website and its content are currently in the beta version.
+Take a look at the [issues on GitHub](https://github.com/feststelltaste/wardley-maps-audiobook/issues) and feel to provide feedback, too!

-You can find the source code for this website as well as the audiofiles here <https://github.com/feststelltaste/wardley-maps-audiobook>.
+You can find the used text snippets, source code for this website as well as the audiofiles here <https://github.com/feststelltaste/wardley-maps-audiobook>.

 The Python script voodoo is currently not online, but I'll upload it as soon as there is some time.